Ortovoxx/BritishNationalCipherChallenge/README.md

 identification of ciphers and keys ("solution.txt" for each challenge) and any scripts or programs in this archive).

 All ciphertexts and plaintexts are present, and all ciphers and keys have been identified.
-All information that was given when each challenge began is present, with this exception:
+All information that was given when each challenge began is present, so you can do the challenges for yourself.

-- 2010 part 8B: photo of the "first half" (28) of the deck of cards

 Other bits we wish we had: